maread99/pyroids/README.md

 * does not state argument types or return values, for which signatures' annotation should be inspected.

-Names referenced in documentation are surrounded by symbols to identify the nature of the assigned object:
+Names referenced in documentation are surrounded by symbols that identify the nature of the assigned object:

 Name | Nature of assigned object
 ---- | -------------------------